classroomtechtools/modularLibraries.gs/README.md

 # modularLibraries.gs

+A Google Apps Script solution for library management.

 This repo consists of:

-- Import.gs which is boilerplate code used to write other libraries, and provides the project the `Import` global object
-- Sample libraries and documentation for writing libraries that can be imported via the `Import.NameOfLibrary`
+- Foundational code that enables modular libraries
+  - Import.gs provides the scaffolding needed for library usage and creation
+  - Requests.gs allows you to interact with Google APIs, external APIs
+- Sample libraries which extends Google APIs, by using the foundational code above
+  - Sheets.gs is a light wrapper around the Spreadsheet APIs
+  - SheetsDB.gs extends Sheets.gs by introducing sessions

+All aspects are well documented, including tutorials.

-## Main
+## Foundations

 ### Import.gs

 A Google Apps Script solution to writing and using modular libraries so that apps can better manage code reuse.
-All the below libraries use this as a framework. [[Link](https://github.com/classroomtechtools/modularLibraries.gs/blob/master/Import/Import.md)]
+All the below libraries use this as a framework. [[Link](http://example.com)]

 ### Requests.gs

-A modular library for Google Apps Scripting that makes external requests a cinch by wrapping `UrlFetchApp`.
-Has support for interacting with Google APIs via the Discovery service, and support for concurrent processing. [[Link](https://github.com/classroomtechtools/modularLibraries.gs/blob/master/Requests/Requests.md)]
+A modular library for Google Apps Scripting wrapping `UrlFetchApp`.
+It also has support for interacting with Google APIs via the Discovery service, and support for concurrent processing. [[Link](https://github.com/classroomtechtools/modularLibraries.gs/blob/master/Requests/Requests.md)]

 ## Testing and Debugging